Search

 Hedayah is a world leader in supporting rehabilitation and reintegration efforts.
 We have already trained around 100 educators, screening practitioners working in detention centers and community-based rehabilitation centers, psychologists and social workers.

 The Government of Tunisia has estimated that around 3,000 Tunisians have left to join terrorist groups abroad, 600 of which have returned to Tunisia and 800 have been killed whilst fighting.
-Many women and children born to ISIS fighters have been unable to return to Tunisia.
+Many women and children born to Daesh fighters have been unable to return to Tunisia.
 They remain stuck in Syrian and Iraqi refugee camps, where they are susceptible to recruitment and radicalization.
-This is a grave situation, but Hedayah is a leader in supporting youth affected by radicalization and is working in Tunisia to address the drivers of violent extremism.
+This is a grave situation, but Hedayah is a leader in supporting youth affected by radicalization and is working in Tunisia to address the drivers of extremism and violent extremism.

 Hedayah has already trained around 100 practitioners, including educators, screening practitioners working in detention centers and community-based rehabilitation centers, psychologists and social workers.
 We are supporting practitioners working on both prevention, rehabilitation and reintegration efforts.
 This includes:

-• Media and Information literacy: We ensure young people can critically assess information to increase resilience against terrorist propaganda.
+We ensure young people can critically assess information to increase resilience against terrorist propaganda.

-• Interviewing skills and needs assessment: We provide practitioners with recommendations and techniques to engage young people and children and how to identify and meet their critical needs.
+We provide practitioners with recommendations and techniques to engage young people and children and how to identify and meet their critical needs.

 SPOTLIGHT